RocketChat/Rocket.Chat.ReactNative/CONTRIBUTING.md

 ## Setting up a development environment

 Refer to [React Native environment setup](https://reactnative.dev/docs/set-up-your-environment) to make sure everything is up and running.
-Follow the `React Native CLI Quickstart` section as we don't support Expo managed flow.

 *Note: you'll need a MacOS to run iOS apps*
+*Note: We don't support Expo managed flow*

 ### How to run